devskale/offpunk/README.md

 * [Python-requests](http://python-requests.org) is needed to handle http/https requests natively (apt-get install python3-requests).
 Without it, http links will be opened in an external browser
 * [BeautifulSoup4](https://www.crummy.com/software/BeautifulSoup) and [Readability](https://github.com/buriy/python-readability) are both needed to render HTML.
 Without them, HTML will not be rendered or be sent to an external parser like Lynx. (apt-get install python3-bs4 python3-readability or pip3 install readability-lxml)
 * [Python-feedparser](https://github.com/kurtmckee/feedparser) will allow parsing of RSS/Atom feeds and thus subscriptions to them. (apt-get install python3-feedparser)
-* The [ansiwrap library](https://pypi.org/project/ansiwrap/) may result in neater display of text which makes use of ANSI escape codes to control colour.
-Ansiwrap is also required to display pictures in HTML pages (together with Chafa and python-pil) (not in Debian?).
 * The [cryptography library](https://pypi.org/project/cryptography/) will
   provide a better and slightly more secure experience when using the default TOFU certificate validation mode and is highly recommended (apt-get install python3-cryptography).